 Have A Picnic At Parc de la Ciutadella

 When the nice weather descends, head over to the lush Parc de la Ciutadella, which is a playground for locals and out-of-towners alike.
 Placed on the northeastern edge of Ciutat Vella, on the grounds where Barcelona’s fortress once stood, this idyllic 17-hectare park is dotted with verdant landscaped areas that are simply perfect for a picnic.
 Not by chance, it’s regarded as one of the top things to do in Barcelona with kids.

 Inside the park, visitors will also come across major Barcelona attractions, including the Zoological Museum and MACBA: Museu d’Art Contemporani de Barcelona.

 Watch A Concert At Palau de la Música Catalana

 Listed as a World Heritage Site by UNESCO, the sumptuously decorated Palau de la Música Catalana is the ultimate cultural bucket-list experience in Barcelona.
-First, because the concert hall designed by Lluís Domènech I Montaner is a true masterpiece of the Catalan Art Nouveau style.
+First, the concert hall designed by Lluís Domènech I Montaner is a true masterpiece of the Catalan Art Nouveau style.